kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Feedback Loops

-Recommendations influence behavior.
+Recommendations influence behavior
-Behavior feeds future recommendations.
+Behavior feeds future recommendations
 Loops reinforce patterns

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.